 The PenFed Promise VISA Card does not carry an annual fee, so the card is always free to own.
 You need excellent credit as well as meeting other credit standards set by PenFed and you are required to be a member of the Pentagon Federal Credit Union in order to be approved for this card.
-If you meet any of the following criteria, you will be accepted into the credit union here are some examples of eligibility criteria:
+To be considered for membership into the credit union here are some examples of eligibility criteria:

 - Member of the United States Military or Uniformed Services